Summer & Cinnamon

 • 1½ teaspoons fine sea salt

-The dough should feel pillowy, not stiff.
-Soft dough = soft pretzels.
+The dough should feel pillowy, almost like a baby's cheek.
+Stiff dough = stiff pretzels.
+Trust me on this one.

-Cover the bowl and let the dough rise until about 50% larger, not doubled.
+Cover the bowl and let the dough rise until it's about 50% bigger — not doubled.

 Place on parchment-lined baking sheets.